Setasign/SetaPDF-Signer-Addon-AWS-KMS/README.md

 $signer->sign($awsKmsModule);
 ```

-Make sure that you pass `$digest` and `$algorithm` values which match the configuration of the key in the KMS.
+Make sure that you pass `$algorithm` value which match the configuration of the key in the KMS.

 ## License